 If you decide to remain in your rental property, you can have the perpetrator taken off the lease.
 You can also change the locks without requiring the landlord’s consent.

-Removing the perpetrator off the lease will revoke their right to enter the premises.
+Removing the perpetrator from the lease will revoke their right to enter the premises.
 If they seek to enter again, they will be trespassing and the victim can call the police to have them removed.
-If damage occurs to the property through the fault of the perpetrator after they were removed from the lease, the tenant is not liable for the damage.
-If damage has occurred, you should keep a written record as well as contacting the police.
+If the perpetrator damages the property, you should make a complaint to the police and supply your landlord with a copy of the police report.

 Change the locks

 If a Family Violence Order or Police Family Violence Order is in place to protect a tenant, the tenant may change the locks and security devices without having to wait for the consent of the landlord.
-Note though that you will need to provide the landlord with the new keys as soon as practicable.
+Note though that the tenant will need to provide the landlord with a copy of the new keys.